Holic75/Baldurs-gate-dnd-3.5/README.md

 Disadvantages:
 – Alignment restricted to lawful good, neutral good, chaotic good, and true neutral.
+– May not wear armor heavier than splint mail.
 – Can cast two less spells per day per level than trueclass clerics.

 ### PRIEST OF HELM